 O Allah, I consult You through Your Knowledge, and I seek strength through Your Power, and ask of Your Great Bounty; for You are Capable whereas I am not and, You know and I do not, and You are the Knower of hidden things.
 O Allah, if You know that this matter (and name it) is good for me in respect of my Deen, my livelihood and the consequences of my affairs, (or he said), the sooner or the later of my affairs then ordain it for me, make it easy for me, and bless it for me.
 But if You know this matter (and name it) to be bad for my Deen, my livelihood or the consequences of my affairs, (or he said) the sooner or the later of my affairs then turn it away from me, and turn me away from it, and grant me power to do good whatever it may be, and cause me to be contented with it).
 And let the supplicant specify the object.”
 [Sahih al-Bukhari]

 The istikharah prayer essentially asks Allah (SWT) to guide us to what is the best for us in all matters of our lives and to protect us from what hinders us.
-Allah (SWT) is the All Knowing, and He is in control of all of our affairs, so naturally, He is the One who we must seek guidance from.
-The istikharah prayer is performed by the person asking the guidance, not by a family member or Imam/religious person.
+Allah (SWT) is the All-Knowing, and He is in control of all of our affairs, so naturally, He is the One who we must seek guidance from.
+The istikharah prayer is performed by the person asking the leadership, not by a family member or Imam/religious person.
 In some cultures, it is thought that a religious person must perform the istikharah prayer on behalf of the individual seeking guidance, but this is wrong.
-The istikharah prayer is performed by the person seeking advice as the end of the istikharah prayer involves the person asking for the object he/she is trying guidance on.
+The istikharah prayer is performed by the person seeking advice at the end of the istikharah prayer involves the person asking for the object he/she is trying guidance on.

 I hope this marriage proposal checklist is of some benefit to your readers.
 I pray that Allah (SWT) makes the marriage process easy for us and blesses our marriages.
 Ameen.marriage proposal checklist